Frequently Asked Questions

 What are the carbon monoxide and smoke detector/alarm requirements?

-• Regarding the proper installation of CO and Smoke Alarms, the Louisiana State Fire Marshal has provided guidance on where the alarms should be located in the dwelling unit, which can be referenced on their website.
+• Regarding the proper installation of Carbon Monoxide and Smoke Alarms, the Louisiana State Fire Marshal has provided guidance on where the alarms should be located in the dwelling unit, which can be referenced on their website.
+The link is available here.

 Do I have to register if my rental property is not occupied?